 Last but not least, one of our mottos has been, better 1 expensive good one, than many cheap unsatisfying ones.
 Our kids for example only wanted 2 really big things for Christmas this year.
 And we went for those.
 I almost felt I was being a bad parent.
 But they were absolutely satisfied with their presents.

 I try and do the same for myself.
 I would rather save and get my favorite boots that cost more, than get a couple of so so ones at a discount store.

 While I will never have an empty home with only 100 objects.
 And while I try not to obsess with being minimalistic, I love that I have learned that I can be free of the things I own.
 And I could let them go at a moment’s notice because my memories and my joy truly doesn’t have to be attached to them.
 But rather my husband and my kids are what matters most.

-I have learned that I am now capable and more willing to leave my things right away if we had to pursue a dream, a cause, or anything we may feel we need to do.
+I am slowly detaching my identity from my posessions.
+I have learned that I am now capable and more willing to leave my things right away if we had to move or travel to pursue a dream, a cause, or anything we may feel we need to do.